rdkcentral/meta-stack-layering-support/README.md

 **Purpose:** Create custom opkg configuration and generate version info for the packagegroups set in the IMAGE_INSTALL.
 This will support rootfs genration using both in IPK mode and source mode packages

 _For design details and log locations, see [Stack Layering Support](https://github.com/rdkcentral/meta-stack-layering-support/blob/main/docs/stack-layering-support.md)._

 ---

+## IPK Mode Support - experimental

+**Purpose:** Dynamically switch between source builds and IPK consumption based on version continuity.

+- Skip BitBake tasks and fetch prebuilt `.ipk` feeds when package versions align with previous releases.
+- Trigger a rebuild from source if a package or any dependency experiences a major version bump, providing clear parse-time errors with guidance for resolution.

+_For detailed steps and examples, see [IPK Mode Support](https://github.com/rdkcentral/meta-stack-layering-support/blob/main/docs/ipk-mode-support.md)._

+---